What Are Substance Use Treatment Mills—and How Can Employers Avoid Them?

 The good news: How Carrum Health can help

 The good news is there are high-quality substance use centers around the country and Carrum Health can help you connect your employees with the care they need and deserve.
-Carrum partners with substance use treatment centers of excellence—like Meadows Behavioral Health, Caron, Hazelden Betty Ford, and Recovery Centers of America—that meet the established criteria for high-quality substance use treatment.
+Carrum partners with substance use treatment centers of excellence—such as Hazelden Betty Ford, and Recovery Centers of America—that meet the established criteria for high-quality substance use treatment.
 These programs:

 Carrum’s substance use COEs focus on the deep internal work (e.g., diving into past traumas) that it takes to become motivated to overcome substance use.
 They are truly invested in seeing the patient succeed.